photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

       ...
 ```

-Before starting MariaDB in production mode, the database image entrypoint script now runs `mariadb-upgrade` to upgrade the internal database schema as needed.
+Before starting MariaDB in production mode, the database image entrypoint script now runs `mariadb-upgrade` to update the internal database schema as needed.
 For example, when you pull a new major release and restart the service.

 !!! tldr ""
     Since PhotoPrism does not require time zone support, you can also add `MARIADB_INITDB_SKIP_TZINFO` to your config as shown above.
 However, this is only a recommendation and optional.